Top 5 Mental Health Challenges Facing College Students and How to Get Help

 - Constantly making excuses for eating habits

-Here are some signs to look for that could indicate an eating disorder:
+Here are some signs to look for when you suspect someone you know has an eating disorder:

-- Is your friend skipping meals or only eating small portions?
+- Are they skipping meals or only eating small portions of food?

-- Is your friend suddenly uninterested in foods they once loved?
+- Are they suddenly uninterested in foods they once loved?

-- Is your friend limiting their meals to foods very low in calories?
+- Are they limiting their meals to foods very low in calories?

-- Is your friend taking diet pills excessively or medication that suppresses hunger, such as Adderall or Ritalin?
+- Are they taking diet pills excessively or medication that suppresses hunger, such as Adderall or Ritalin?

-- Does your friend disappear suddenly to the restroom after meals?
+- Do they disappear suddenly to the restroom after meals?

 - Are they using mints after trips to the bathroom or perfume to mask the smell of vomit?